The Demoscene

 Shader Showdown

-Two performers sit down and code from memory something that will make the audience vote for them, they both start from same default screen and have 25 mins to finish their effect.
+Two performers on stage coding from memory something that will make the audience vote for them, they both start from same default screen and have 25 mins to finish their effect.
 Using a pixelshader prototyping tool called Bonzomatic.
+Popularized by Revision Demoparty.

 Shader Jam

-Multiple live coders jamming some visuals for a music act/DJ set, no voting involved.
+Multiple live coders jamming some visuals for a lenghtier period of time, usually as visuals for a music act/DJ set, no voting involved.

 Shader Royale

-Larger number of simultaneous live coders participating, all starting at same time.
-The audience votes who gets eliminated next in a Battle Royale format.
+Large number of simultaneous live coders participating, the audience votes who gets eliminated in a Battle Royale format of multiple voting rounds through out the session.
+Popularized by Inércia Demoparty.

 Byte Battle

-Similar to Shader Showdown, but using the fantasy console TIC-80, and limited to 256 bytes is code length.
+Format similar to Shader Showdown, but using the fantasy console TIC-80, and limited to 256 bytes is code length.
+Popularized by Lovebyte.

 How to participate